Skip to navigation Skip to content

 When a decision is made, phone the customer to tell them the outcome and next steps.

-If the application is:
+If the hardship application is:

-• not accepted, explain the reason and explore other options.
+• not accepted, explain the reason, and explore other options.
 If the customer cannot be contacted by phone, see Contact with Child support customers

 Employers require time to process changes in deductions, due to payroll cut off dates.
 This time is taken into account when letters issue for Employer Withholding and is reflected in the start date of the change.
 In exceptional hardship circumstances, contact the ES queue line via Services Australia Workspace to discuss options.